 I’m typically not much of a honey lover.
 However, I happened upon this spicy version of honey at Magnolia Emporium a few months ago, Mike’s Hot Honey So, I created this recipe for Spicy Honey Walnut Chicken.

 In a bowl, combine the hot honey, olive oil, paprika, crushed red pepper, garlic, orange blossom honey, lemon juice, salt and pepper.
-Cut the chicken into bite size pieces and add to the bowl with the marinade.
+Cut the chicken into bite size pieces.
+Add to the bowl with the marinade.

 Allow the chicken to marinate for at least an hour.
 Overnight is fine too.

 Cut the green beans into one inch pieces.
 Heat a cast iron skillet to medium high with the coconut oil.
-Add the green beans and sear for about 4 minutes…they should turn slightly golden brown…but still have that snap.
+Add the green beans and sear for about four minutes.
+They should turn slightly golden brown, but still have that snap.
 Remove green beans and reserve.

 Add the chicken with the marinade to the cast iron pan.
 Brown until the chicken is fully cooked and marinade has caramelized.
 This should take about 6 to 8 minutes.

-Add the green beans and walnuts to the pan with the chicken…toss to heat through and serve on top of your cooked rice…ENJOY!
+Add the green beans and walnuts to the pan with the chicken.
+Toss to heat through.
+Serve on top of your cooked rice.
+ENJOY this easy weeknight meal of Spicy Honey Walnut Chicken.